-Saudis say they don’t want war, but will defend themselves
+Saudis say they will defend themselves, as Trump warns Iran

 An English-language Saudi newspaper close to the palace recently published an editorial calling for surgical U.S. airstrikes in retaliation for Iran’s alleged involvement in targeting Saudi Arabia’s oil infrastructure.

-The head of Iran’s Revolutionary Guard, Gen. Hossein Salami, was quoted Sunday as saying the U.S. is going to fail in the near future “because they are frustrated and hopeless” and are looking for a way out of the current escalation.
-His comments were carried by Iran’s semi-official Fars news agency.
+The head of Iran’s Revolutionary Guard, Gen. Hossein Salami, was quoted Sunday as saying Iran is not looking for war.
+But he said the U.S. is going to fail in the near future “because they are frustrated and hopeless” and are looking for a way out of the current escalation.
+His comments, given to other Guard commanders, were carried by Iran’s semi-official Fars news agency.

+The USS Abraham Lincoln has yet to reach the Strait of Hormuz, the narrow mouth of the Persian Gulf through which a third of all oil traded at sea passes.

-Associated Press writer Amir Vahdat in Tehran, Iran contributed to this report.
+Associated Press writers Amir Vahdat in Tehran, Iran, and Qassim Abdul-Zahra and Bassem Mroue in Bahgdad contributed to this report.